Connect with others who understand.

 Metastatic Ovarian Cancer Symptoms

 When ovarian cancer is in the early stages, cancer cells are only located within the pelvis.
-A person’s symptoms may include pain in their pelvis or abdomen, bloating, and bladder symptoms such as needing to urinate often.
+Common symptoms may include:

 As ovarian cancer spreads to other areas, additional symptoms may appear.
 If cancer has metastasized to organs in the abdomen, a person may experience nausea, vomiting, constipation, back pain, and swelling in the abdomen from ascites (fluid in the belly).